Oxygen Vacancies in Niobium Pentoxide as a Source of Two-Level System Losses in Superconducting Niobium

 \section{Discussion}

-The prominent increase in TLS-driven losses combined with the reduction in Nb\textsubscript{2}O\textsubscript{5} and subsequent growth of suboxides after \textit{in situ} baking at 205~$^{\circ}$C or 150~$^{\circ}$C suggests the role of niobium suboxides as a source of TLS.
-Indeed, previous tunneling and XPS measurements on cavity-grade niobium baked at various temperatures and durations show that, when compared to an unbaked niobium sample, the 250~$^{\circ}$C~$\times$~2~hr bake not only causes Nb\textsubscript{2}O\textsubscript{5} to reduce into its suboxides but also yields an increased level of subgap states which is likely driven by magnetic moments formed due to the presence of oxygen vacancies within the oxide \cite{Proslier_2008}.
+The non-monotonic increase and subsequent decrease in TLS-driven RF losses combined with the non-monotonic evolution of the number of missing oxygen counts suggests the role of oxygen vacancies in the pentoxide as a source of TLS.
+Indeed, previous tunneling and XPS measurements on cavity-grade niobium baked at various temperatures and durations show that, when compared to an unbaked niobium sample, the 250$^{\circ}$C~$\times$~2~hr bake not only causes Nb\textsubscript{2}O\textsubscript{5} to reduce but also yields an increased level of subgap states which is likely driven by magnetic moments formed due to the presence of oxygen vacancies within the oxide \cite{Proslier_2008}.
 Moreover, other work has shown that these magnetic moments increase with oxygen vacancy concentration \cite{Cava_PRB_1991}.
-As such, \textit{in situ} vacuum baking may promote the growth of magnetic suboxides that drive TLS-like losses in 3-D niobium resonators.
-The aggravation and subsequent mitigation of TLS-driven losses post \textit{in situ} vacuum baking is likely due to the interplay of magnetic suboxide generation and oxide dissolution.
+As such, \textit{in situ} vacuum baking may promote the proliferation of oxygen vacancies that drive TLS-like losses in 3-D niobium resonators.
+The aggravation and subsequent mitigation of TLS-driven losses post \textit{in situ} vacuum baking is likely due to the interplay of oxygen vacancy generation in the Nb\textsubscript{2}O\textsubscript{5} layer and overall pentoxide dissolution.

 This hypothesis is further corroborated by the fact that treatments which re-expose the resonator to air and reform the native oxide show nearly identical TLS-driven losses when compared to the baseline EP test.
-Moreover, despite the fact that TE1AES021 post the additional HF acid rinse contained a larger concentration of interstitial oxygen in the underlying niobium material, it gave nearly identical performance to the test post baseline EP in Figs.~\ref{fig:QvsE} and \ref{fig:LossTangent}.
-This localizes the TLS losses to the oxide and asserts the non-role of interstitial oxygen in niobium.
+Moreover, despite the fact that TE1RI003 post re-oxidation and TE1AES021 post the additional HF acid rinse contained a larger concentration of interstitial oxygen in the underlying niobium material, both gave nearly identical performance to that of the baseline EP values in Figs.~\ref{fig:QvsE} and \ref{fig:LossTangent}.
+This localizes the TLS losses to the oxide and asserts the non-role of interstitial oxygen in niobium at these fields and temperatures.
 This further supports the conclusions made in \cite{Rom17}.

-We note that while TE1AES021 post the additional 200~$^{\circ}$C for 19.5~hour \textit{ex situ} bake yields similar results to the baseline EP test, they vary slightly.
-Previous work suggests that a partially dissolved oxide readily forms a new oxide upon re-oxidation that is morphologically identical to the native grown oxide without an intermediate heat treatment \cite{MA_ASS_2003}.
-However, our results suggest there may exist some minute variations at the interface which may drive the differing RF performance.
-This will be a subject of future study.